8. Deduction for Legal Fees (Line 250)

 Fees paid to obtain a divorce decree or separation order are not deductible.

 You can also deduct:

-- professional fees or expenses you paid in 2019 to prepare, file or pursue an objection or appeal respecting (among other things) a notice of assessment of income tax, interest or a penalty assessed under the Taxation Act or under a similar law of Canada or a province other than Québec.
+- professional fees or expenses you paid in 2020 to prepare, file or pursue an objection or a contestation respecting (among other things) a notice of assessment of income tax, interest or a penalty assessed under the Taxation Act or under a similar law of Canada or a province other than Québec.